OlegBEZb/Personalize-Expedia-Hotel-Searches/README.md

 5. Train model on train+val combined
 6. try classification once again
       1. Random forest
       2. Extreme trees
-7. skopt for catboost (on 3k epochs would be fine to understand the potential?)
-8. Catboost split evaluation into batches and avg
+7. Catboost split evaluation into batches and avg
-9. Run CatBoost on local CPU with 400 features for night

 ## Unsorted backlog
 1. use position as a feature but ONLY when random is False